|

 - Rollers

-The rollers are the wheel
+The rollers are the

 - Safety spring containment

-avoiding injury.
+breaks, thus avoiding injury.

 - Sectional doors

-Sectional doors are
+Sectional doors

-bend around the track as it opens and closes.
+it to bend around the track as it opens and closes.

 - Shaft bearings

-Shaft bearings support
+Shaft bearings

-the weight of the counterbalance system against the weight of the
+support the weight of the counterbalance system against the weight of the

 door.